Joe Beef (restaurant): Offerings

 The menu at Joe Beef changes every dinner service, usually according to the produce sourced from Atwater Market and other local suppliers.

 Products

-Federic Morin and David McMillan, along with Meredith Erickson, have released two cookbooks: The Art of Living According to Joe Beef: A Cookbook of Sorts and Joe Beef: Surviving the Apocalypse: Another Cookbook of Sorts, which won Gold at the 2019 Taste Canada Awards.
+Frederic Morin and David McMillan, along with Meredith Erickson, have released two cookbooks: The Art of Living According to Joe Beef: A Cookbook of Sorts and Joe Beef: Surviving the Apocalypse: Another Cookbook of Sorts, which won Gold at the 2019 Taste Canada Awards.
 The cookbooks include recipes from the restaurants and homes of the Joe Beef owners.

+Recognition

+In 2025, the business received a 'Recommended' designation in Quebec's inaugural Michelin Guide.
+Per the guide, a 'Recommended' selection "is the sign of a chef using quality ingredients that are well cooked; simply a good meal" and that the anonymous inspectors had found "the food to be above average, but not quite at [Michelin star] level."